bzapico/web/README.md

 3. `npm install`

 ### Development server
-1. Modify apiUrl in the src/environments/environment.ts to https://web.demo.nalej.io/
+1. Modify apiUrl in the src/environments/environment.ts with your own api url.
 2. Run `npm start` for a dev server.
 3. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files, also in this task, every change will be linted.